-- Power switch is flipped off – Believe it or not, this is a very common issue.
-By identifying if the power switch is “off” from the onset, you can save plenty of time and heartache before getting into a deep dive of the whole machine.
+- Power switch is flipped off – This is a very common issue.
+By checking to see if the power switch is “off” from the onset, you can save time and avoid frustration before getting into a deep dive of the whole machine.

 - Unplugged or broken power cord – See if the unit’s power cord is unplugged or damaged.
 If there is visible damage, such as frays or splits, make sure to replace the cord immediately.
 Also, an extension cord could be a likely culprit because many aren’t sufficient or safe enough to power large machines.
 In some cases, they can void warranties by certain manufacturers.

 - Blown fuse or tripped circuit – If the power switch is on and the cord is plugged in without visible damage, take a look at your facility’s fuse box.
 Sometimes, a blown fuse or tripped circuit could be causing the problem.

 If you notice the interior of your unit is warmer than usual, check for one of these issues: